danboid/ALEZ/README.md

 ALEZ has a few limitations you need to be aware of:

-* 64 bit, x86 (amd64) Arch is the only platform supported by the Arch ZFS repo and hence this script.
+* x86-64/amd64 is the only platform supported by the Arch ZFS repo and hence this script.

-* No automated multiboot support.

-* This script currently only supports partitioning or installing to drives using GPT which requires a small (1-2 MB) unformatted BIOS bootloader partition.
-This is created automatically by the partitioning feature of ALEZ.
-ALEZ does not support creating MBR partitions.
+* ALEZ only supports partitioning or installing to drives using GPT.
+ALEZ does not support creating MBR partitions but both BIOS and UEFI machines are supported.

-* ALEZ currently only supports creating single or double-drive (mirrored) pools - there is no RAIDZ support yet.
+* It only supports creating single or double disk (mirrored) pools - there is no RAIDZ support.

 HOW DO I USE IT?